 Magic Spoon SuccessStory

 Cereals have always been the cornerstone of every delicious breakfast.
 But similar to bacon, hotdogs, and pancakes, the nutritional value in cereals can be compromised most of the time.
-Enter Magic Spoon, a new take on delicious yet healthy cereals that have made big waves since it was introduced in April 2019.
+Enter Magic Spoon, a new take on delicious yet healthy cereals that have made big waves since its introduction in April 2019.

 Company History & Background

-Wanting to recreate how cereals are being made, Lewis and Sewitz did intensive research for over a year on how to develop cereals without all the added sugar and genetically modified organisms (GMOs).
-They also wanted to provide an alternative for consumers who are looking for a tastier version of whole grains, which despite having high nutritional content, aren’t really known for delivering mouth-watering flavors.
+Wanting to recreate how cereals were made, Lewis and Sewitz did intensive research for over a year on how to develop cereals without all the added sugar and genetically modified organisms (GMOs).
+They also wanted to provide an alternative for consumers who are looking for a tastier version of whole grains which, despite having high nutritional content, aren’t really known for delivering mouth-watering flavors.

-In late 2019, Lewis and Sewitz managed to raise $5.5 million in seed funding led by Lightspeed Venture Partners to bring Magic Spoon to a wider audience.
+In late 2019, Lewis and Sewitz raised $5.5 million in seed funding led by Lightspeed Venture Partners to bring Magic Spoon to a wider audience.
 Other backers include Collaborative Fund, Wild Ventures, DGNL Ventures, Allbirds co-founder Joey Zwillinger, Harry’s co-founder Jeff Raider, and Warby co-founders Dave Gilboa and Neil Blumenthal, to name a few.
-During Magic Spoon’s first anniversary in April of this year, Lewis reported high revenues and also mentioned that the success of the company “exceeded his wildest imaginations”.
-Although Lewis highlighted that the surge in sales was mostly from existing customers, he is convinced that the brand will reach a much large number of consumers in the near future.
+During Magic Spoon’s first anniversary in April 2020, Lewis reported high revenues and also mentioned that the success of the company “exceeded his wildest imaginations”.
+Although Lewis highlighted that the surge in sales mostly came from existing customers, he remains confident that the brand will reach a larger number of consumers in the near future.

 Unlike cereals sold in most supermarkets and food shops, customers can only purchase Magic Spoon through variety packs or through subscription.

 A Similar Yet Unique Take on Cereals